-Here you determine which heights of the output value belong to the current values 4 mA and 20 mA .
+Here you determine which heights of the output value belong to the current values 4 mA and 20 mA.

-This menu item is only available if one of the following output values was selected for the current output:

-- Measurement reliability

-- Electronics temperature

-- Measuring rate •

-- Operating voltage
+range

-Current output - Output In the menu item " Current output - Output characteristic" you select characteristics for 0 ...
-100 % output value if the characteristic of the current output in case of fault

-Current output - Current range

-In the menu item " Current output - Current range" you determine the range of the current output as 4 ...
+End value characteristics End value characteristics Current output Output value Initial value characteristics 100 % 100.00 End value characteristics dB Output characteristic 999.99 100.00 dB 999.99 Current range Note: This menu item is only available if one of the following output values was selected for the current output: Measurement reliability Electronics temperature Measuring rate Operating voltage Current output - Output In the menu item "Current output - Output characteristic" you select characteristics for 0 ...
+100 % output value if the characteristic of the current output rises (4 ...
+20 mA) or falls (20 ...
+4 mA).
+Current output Output characteristic Output characteristic Initial value characteristics End value characteristics 0...100 % ≙ 4...20 mA 0...100 % ≙ 4...20 mA -Output characteristic 0....100 % ≙ 20...4 mA Current range Behaviour in case of failure Current output - Current In the menu item "Current output - Current range" you determine the range of the current output as 4 ...
 20 mA or 3.8 ...
 20.5 mA.

-Current output - Reaction In the menu item " Current output - Behaviour in case of failure" you set the behaviour of the current output in case of failures as $\leq$ 3.6 mA or ≥ 21 mA resp. the last measured value.
+Strombereich Strombereich Current output End value characteristics Output characteristic 3,8 ...
+20,5 mA 3,8 ...
+20,5 mA • Current range 20 mA Behaviour in case of failure Current output - Reaction In the menu item "Current output - Behaviour in case of failure" you in case of fault set the behaviour of the current output in case of failures as ≤ 3.6 mA or $\geq$ 21 mA resp. the last measured value.
+Current output Behaviour in case of failure Behaviour in case of failure

-Linearisation

-Linearisation is required for all vessels where the vessel volume does not increase linearly with the level and the display or output of the volume is desired.
+Linearisation Linearisation is required for all vessels where the vessel volume does not increase linearly with the level and the display or output of the volume is desired.
 The same applies to flow measuring constructions and the relationship between flow and level.